Combined saposin deficiency

 Combined Saposin Defiency is a very rare metabolic and genetic disorder that is caused by the mutation in a gene PSAP.
 This disease belongs to Lysosomal Storage Diseases(LSDs).
-Because of complete saposin deficiency, it can cause clinical features of 4 diseases(Gaucher’s Disease, Metachromatic Leukodystrophy, Farber’s Disease, Krabbe’s Disease) to be apparent.
+Because of complete saposin deficiency, it can cause clinical features of 4 diseases(Gaucher's Disease, Metachromatic Leukodystrophy, Farber's Disease, Krabbe's Disease) to be apparent.

 Cause

 PSAPD is caused by mutations in a PSAP gene, which is located on the long arm of chromosome 10 (10q22.1).

-PSAPD is inherited in a Autosomal Recessive fashion.
+PSAPD is inherited in an Autosomal Recessive fashion.